Xqhare/Mawu/README.md

 A little technical note: While Mawu uses the same return value types for both CSV and JSON, the parsing is done by two different lexers (or implementors as the standards like to call it) bundled together into one library.
 If you only use the JSON parser, this results in a bloat of almost 8kb!

 > [!IMPORTANT]
-> This is a hobbyist repo reinventing the wheel and probably not ready for production use.
+> This is a hobbyist repo reinventing the wheel and not ready for production use.

 The performance of Mawu does leave a lot of room for improvement.
-The JSON parser manages about 84mb in 25sec, while the CSV parser manages about 84mb in 26sec.
-In comparison, an actual parser takes about 2sec to open the same file.
+The JSON parser manages about 84mb in 25 seconds, while the CSV parser manages about 84mb in 26 seconds.
+In comparison, an actual parser takes about 2 seconds to open the same file.

 ## Features
 - Simple